 The possibility can exist for change in existing relationships with your certain friends and family members when they learn you’re ending your marriage.
 At the extreme end of the spectrum, it is possible that you might see the end of certain friendships when you make the decision to divorce.
 In other cases, relationships might be strained as a result of your decision to divorce

 In addition, there very well may be people in your life who looked upon your marriage unfavorably.
 You might have people in your life that dislike your spouse.
 An individual or individuals in such a position might exhibit relief or happiness when learning of your decision to divorce.Prepare for Unsolicited Advice

 Finally, when you tell friends and family members of your decision to end your marriage, expect unsolicited advice from some people.
 It is possible that some such advise might be helpful.
 However, it is also highly likely that you will receive unwelcome “advice” as well.New Jersey Divorce and Your Legal Rights

-If you are preparing for or considering a New Jersey divorce, you best protect your important legal interests by scheduling an initial consultation with an experienced, caring marriage dissolution attorney at the Law Offices of Peter Van Aulen.
+If you are preparing for or considering a New Jersey divorce, you best protect your important legal interests by scheduling a free initial consultation with an experienced, caring marriage dissolution attorney at the Law Offices of Peter Van Aulen.
 You can schedule an initial consultation any time that is convenient to you by calling us at (201) 845-7400.
-Keep in mind that our firm charges no fee for an initial consultation and case evaluation with a New Jersey divorce lawyer from our firm.